arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Duplicated Code: the simplest form is when you have the exact same expression in two place.
 Switch Statements: is a procedural way to express type-based behaviour.
 Conditional Complexity: idem, is a procedural way to express context-based behaviour.
-Primitive Obsession: all programming environments offer only primitive data type like int and string.
+Primitive Obsession: we use too much primitive data type offered by runtime like int and string.
 Data Clumps: often you'll see the same set of data items together in many places.
 Feature Envy: when a method makes too many calls to other classes to obtain data.
 Divergent Change: occurs when one class is commonly changed in different ways for different reasons.